 'For the rectification of the Vuldronaii, we come as a Torb!
 The Shubs and Zuuls knew what it was to be roasted in the depths of a Sloar that day, we can tell you!'

-Pictured there is Keymaster for the ACP activated and running to protect two directories: ~/Desktop and ~/Downloads. ~/Desktop is where you by default get all your screenshots and ~/Downloads is where you get - you guessed it - all your downloads.
+Pictured immediately above is Keymaster activated and running to protect two directories: ~/Desktop for your screenshots, and ~/Downloads for your downloads.

-And all the files deposited there are laden with shit.
+For files deposited there are namely laden with Apple.

 History won't be kind to Tim Cook.
 Neither computer history or history in general.
-No corporation, public or otherwise, has so desecrated something so universally lauded and appreciated as Tim Cook's Apple did with Unix and NeXTSTEP.
+No company, public or otherwise, has so desecrated something so universally lauded and appreciated as Tim Cook's Apple did with Unix and NeXTSTEP.
 No other Unix platform makes such a mess of things.
 No other Unix platform attempts to constrict developers and users like Apple.
-Paul Graham hasn't condemned other Unix platforms - only Apple.
+Paul Graham hasn't condemned other Unix platforms.
+Only Apple.